 See the section below on the Render TOP for optimizing it.

-See Also Phong MAT Shader Resource Usage
+See also Probe, Phong MAT Shader Resource Usage

 Optimizing CPU Usage

 Use the Performance Monitor Dialog to find expensive cook or nodes that are unnecessarily cooking.
 With the Performance Monitor you can see the order-of-cook of one frame, and the cook times of all the stages.
 Also you can trigger a dump on frames that exceed a certain threshold.
+Use Probe to watch CPU usage dynamically change.

 OP cooking time, OP info pop-up